InitializationData.java

 /**

 * The SSL engine factory used to configure the client-side ssl transport.
-If non-null all the
+If non-null, all the

 * IceSSL configuration properties are ignored, and any SSL configuration must be done through